MasterEnderman/nvim_backup/README.md

 # My nvim backup!

 Welcome to my nvim journey.
-This al started with a fork of [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), which is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that splits the config file into multiple smaller files, so that they are easier to navigate.
+This all started with a fork of [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), which is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that splits the config file into multiple smaller files, so that they are easier to navigate.
 If I remember I will document any changes I make to my configuration here.
 Just in case anyone is interested in it.

+### Changes
+- `[2024-01-02]` - initial installation

 ### Installation